egonw/SARS-CoV-2-Queries/docs/pandemic.md

 ## Virus <a name="tp2">transmission</a>

 The spread of the virus happens because the virus is too easily transmitted from one human to another.
-Every should know about keeping a distance, because small droplets due to, for example, coughing will contain the virus [citation needed].
+Everyone should know about keeping a distance, because small droplets due to, for example, coughing will contain the virus [citation needed].

 But SARS-CoV-2 is also found to survive a certain amount of time after that,